-The NU Academic Integrity Policy defines plagiarism as "intentionally representing the words, ideas, or data of another as one’s own in any academic exercise without providing proper citation."
+The NU Academic Integrity Policy defines plagiarism as "representing the words, ideas, or data of another as one’s own in any academic exercise without providing proper citation."

 Plagiarism is an act of cheating.

 Since it is a serious violation of intellectual integrity, plagiarism harms the reputation of the university as well as the individual.

 Because the consequences are serious, and because ignorance of the NU Academic Integrity Policy is not an excuse, it is important to learn how to cite properly and give credit where it is due.